opendp/opendp/docs/source/getting-started/real-world.rst

 Real World
 ==========

-A differentially private analysis in OpenDP breaks down into the following steps:
+A differentially private analysis in OpenDP typically has the following steps:

 1. Identify the unit of privacy
 2. Set privacy loss parameters